Skein of Light (Airlie Press, 2014)

 -- Eric Hoffer prize judge

-Karen McPherson is a poet and translator, a member/editor of the Airlie Press publishing collective, and a professor of French at the University of Oregon.
+Karen McPherson is a poet and translator, a former member/editor of the Airlie Press publishing collective, and Professor Emerita of French at the University of Oregon.

 From the Publisher: "The luminous poems in Karen McPherson’s Skein of Light pull and gather toward horizons of reflection.
 In language that repeatedly reveals what it can and cannot do, the poet maps landscapes of memory where sharp-edged questions disturb the stillness.
 The personal and human are deftly threaded through a natural world made legible in flights of birds, bending grasses, rock striations.
 And through this open work, the reader steps into a place both familiar and unknown" -- Airlie Press